Keyboard shortcuts

 -EABXAAA9VIDAAALAAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjphbGljZQ8VIDAAAKAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjpib2I4CAX7ngr3YHl2z91L-anFBYxbQhM48CT_wqrCCRNdsN5fm-oshqvwqnKDK5rLkn_kvVI8aWZ7SEhiaiB8N6e-bjInrBbhNII0BAceo-mZoSvG3MY_UEqrgzP4kpeLJJK9MdQx53c4nxKh6_jvB2DuXJ6TBNjj-lXszyTH8yDAMSioDRluucSBpPAg

-In a terminal window supporting colors this will look like the following:
+In a terminal window supporting colors, this will look like the following:

 -EABXAAA9VIDAAALAAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjphbGljZQ8VIDAAAKAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjpib2I4CAX5I7ozAGaFVqTxz8PJve0Tscor80fvds6hCf3yDUtOnHpXZ84uXFGXM-PcfLDWsRWvH7SoOG4UwQU8H-zEfBFs0skhjtk0BAtrMgdWXM9Mfdgiq2awx6VAWCUUYCfjv1tdQqnjNc4eB-IOdBVA459uAFX2EGfdWWGp2OxxwbAutneudE9zYUBg

 The first red part is the TSP prefix.
-The purple part is the sender VID, the blue part the receiver VID, the yellow is the ciphertext and the cyan part is the signature.
+The purple part is the sender VID, the blue part the receiver VID, the yellow is the ciphertext, and the cyan part is the signature.

 The bold characters note the CESR selector of the part.